OpenTTD/grfcodec/README.txt

   <num-ids> is not correct. [*]
 Action 4 <num-ent>: Count of strings found in the action 4.
 This includes the last one, even if its terminating null is missing.
+Action 6: A trailing FF will be added if doing so will make the sprite valid.
 Action 7/9 <varsize>: Only corrected if the sprite length, variable, and condition all agree on the correct value.
 For bit-tests, this value is corrected to 01.